 The idea of rewarding excellence in teaching is based on clear intentions on a governmental and institutional level to give research and education equal status and attention in the scientific community.
 In the recently published White Paper on Educational Quality merit systems are one of the mechanisms for developing a quality culture in higher education.

-The merit system at the University of Bergen was initiated in 2016 as a pilot project lasting for five years, and is inspired by the Pedagogical Academy at Faculty of Engineering (LTH), Lund University in Sweden.
+The merit system at the University of Bergen was initiated in 2016, and is inspired by the Pedagogical Academy at Faculty of Engineering (LTH), Lund University in Sweden.
 BioCEED has been a driving force to establish the merit system for teaching with criteria based on the Scholarship of Teaching and Learning (SoTL).
 The system at UiB is described in more detail here (in Norwegian).